mattm8600/MattCave/CMSC216/C Scope.md

 Question: What if you have two things of the same name in different files?
 ### Types of Linkage
 - Internal Linkage → All Declarations within one source file refer to one entity
-- External Linkage → All Declarations across source files reger to one entity
+- External Linkage → All Declarations across source files refer to one entity
 - None → All declarations are individual

 Ex: